loeeeee/TransformerTimeSeriesForecastForWaterTreatmentPlant/README.md

 **No data included in the repo**.
 However, it should work fine with most csv data input.

-I am considering the data later when the repo is ready
+I am considering include the data later when the repo is ready

+## If you like this repo, do not forget to give it a star

+😀

 ## Usage